MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Methods

+No single similarity captures entirely the idea that two latent representations are the same.
+We therefore use four complementary latent-space similarity measurements, each probing a different facet of representational agreement: (1) \textit{unit hypersphere (cosine) similarity}, which measures only the direction of a latent vector; (2) the \textit{Pearson} correlation, which measures whether the individual feature dimensions co-vary linearly between reconstruction and target; (3) the \textit{Spearman} correlation, the rank-based (monotonic) counterpart of Pearson, which is robust to non-linear but order-preserving distortions; and (4) \textit{representational similarity analysis} (RSA) \cite{kriegeskorte2008representational}, which measures whether the relational geometry across an entire set of views is preserved.
+These probe progressively stricter notions of equivalence (direction $\rightarrow$ per-dimension structure $\rightarrow$ inter-view geometry), and their disagreements are themselves informative: for instance, a high cosine similarity with a low Pearson correlation indicates that the aggregate direction matches while the internal coordinate structure does not.

+For each score, we then define a binary criterion: if the score is higher for the reconstruction using a model's latent space than for the image-space baseline, we count this as evidence that the experiment is a model metamer (the primary outcome of Section~\ref{sec:methods-evaluation}).
+We further quantify the relative evidence with a Bayes factor for each per-view score.
+Finally, separate from these latent-space metamer scores, we report the image-space error using \flip{}, which speaks to the secondary outcome --- how well the reconstruction recovers the ground-truth appearance.

-Using similarity on the unit hypersphere allows us to factor out variations in vector magnitude and focus exclusively on directional information in the latent representations.
-This is particularly beneficial in our setting, since many latent spaces—especially those produced by deep networks—encode semantic content primarily through the orientation of latent vectors rather than their norm, which can be affected by scale, activation statistics, or training dynamics.
+\paragraph{Cosine Similarity on the Unit Hypersphere.} Using the similarity on the unit hypersphere allows us to factor out variations in vector magnitude and focus exclusively on directional information in the latent representations.
+This is particularly beneficial in our setting, since many latent spaces, especially those produced by deep networks, encode semantic content primarily through the orientation of latent vectors rather than their norm, which can be affected by scale, activation statistics, or training dynamics.
 By normalizing all representations, we obtain a well-behaved similarity measure (cosine similarity) that directly reflects angular agreement between predicted and ground-truth codes, thereby providing a scale-invariant and geometry-preserving comparison.
-Complementarily, RSA serves as a higher-level measure that evaluates not only pointwise similarity between individual latent codes but also the relational structure induced over an entire set of views.
-This global perspective is crucial when reconstructing a latent space: even if individual codes align in isolation, the reconstruction is only meaningful if the pairwise similarity structure, the geometry of the manifold, is preserved.
-RSA therefore provides a principled way to assess whether the reconstructed latent space captures the same representational organization as the ground-truth latent space, thereby complementing hyperspherical similarity.

-\paragraph{Similarity on the Unit Hypersphere.} Let $z \in \mathbb{R}^d$ denote a latent representation.
+Let $z \in \mathbb{R}^d$ denote a latent representation.
 We map $z$ onto the unit hypersphere by $\ell_2$-normalization:

 where $\varepsilon > 0$ is a small constant added for numerical stability, and $\mathbb{S}^{d-1} = \{ x \in \mathbb{R}^d : \lVert x \rVert_2 = 1 \}$ denotes the unit hypersphere in $\mathbb{R}^d$.

 Given two latent vectors $z_{\text{render}}, z_{\text{target}} \in \mathbb{R}^d$, we first normalize them: